Thursday, October 23, 2025

 What Constitutes Separate Property in Virginia?

-Separately owned assets do not automatically grow to be marital upon marriage, even if it’s far placed into joint names.
-Suppose one party invested a separate budget into a marital ass; if they can trace out or show that investment, they’ll be entitled to a return of the asset or the amount invested plus appreciation.
+Separately owned assets do not automatically become marital upon marriage, even if they’re far placed into joint names.
+Suppose one party invested a separate budget into a marital asset; if they can trace out or show that investment, they’ll be entitled to a return of the asset or the amount invested plus appreciation.
 This is a huge issue in many instances.

-The tracing technique intends to link each asset to its number one supplier, both separate property or marital belongings.
+The tracing technique intends to link each asset to its number one supplier, whether separate property or marital belongings.
 Harris v.
 Harris, 2004 Va.
 App.
 LEXIS 138 (2004).
 See also Mann v Mann, 22 VA.
 App 459; 470S.E.
-Second 605, 1996, maintaining that the interest passively earned at the husband’s premarital assets are separate.
+Second 605, 1996, maintaining that the interest passively earned at the husband’s premarital assets is separate.

 property